pygame-community/pygame-geometry/docs/geometry.rst

     angle: The angle of the line.

-    midpoint: The midpoint of the line.
+    center: The center of the line.

-    midpoint_x: The x coordinate of the midpoint of the line.
+    centerx: The x coordinate of the center of the line.

-    midpoint_y: The y coordinate of the midpoint of the line.
+    centery: The y coordinate of the center of the line.

     slope: The slope of the line.